Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 Arizona Stats and Trends

-- Arizona has played 10 games, with six wins against the spread.
+- Arizona has six wins against the spread in 10 games this season.

-- The Wildcats are 4-1 ATS when underdogs by 14 points or more this year.
+- The Wildcats have an against the spread record of 4-1 in their five games when underdogs by 15.5 points or more this year.

-- Arizona's games this season have eclipsed the over/under four times in 10 opportunities (40%).

 - When Arizona records more than 26.0 points, it is 2-0 against the spread and 0-2 overall.